99% Waste: The Unexpected Energy Consumption of Smoke Alarms

-They do of course still use power, typically supplied by a nine volt battery.
-The best way to save costs with these is to buy yourself a nine volt battery charger and a set of nine volt rechargeable batteries.
+They do of course still use power, typically supplied by a nine-volt battery.
+The best way to save costs with these is to buy yourself a nine-volt battery charger and a set of nine-volt rechargeable batteries.
 At least this way you'll save some money in the long-term and reduce your contribution to toxic landfill.

 What I'm really interested in is the power consumption of mains powered smoke alarms.
-These are hard-wired in to your electricity supply.
+These are hard-wired into your electricity supply.
 They too have a battery, but only for back-up.
 So it's still worth getting a rechargeable as above for these.

 Anyway, most homes will have at least two smoke alarms.
-It you follow some guidelines you could end up with one in almost every room of your house.
+If you follow some guidelines you could end up with one in almost every room of your house.
 Which is probably a good idea, but gives us even more reason to be thinking about their energy consumption.